Request a Survey

 Dry rot is a severe timber decaying condition that requires professional expertise to fully eradicate from a property.
 Our guide to dry rot treatment will explain our process, however, we would strongly advise that treating dry rot should only ever be attempted by qualified professionals.

-Continue reading to find out how we treat dry rot problems, and If you are worried about an infestation in your home or business then arrange a dry rot survey with our specialist team on 0800 0121 437 or click the button below to book a survey.
+Continue reading to find out how we treat dry rot problems, and If you are worried about an infestation in your home or business then arrange a dry rot survey with our specialist team by clicking the button below to book a survey.

 Wood-destroying dry rot fungus (Serpula lacrymans) is a far more serious problem than wet rot.
 If mycelium (fungal threads) are found during a survey then it is essential that you deal with it as soon as possible.
 Our technicians will go through the following steps to treat dry rot in your home.